Cynthia Grant (soil scientist)

-Overview

 Cynthia Grant is a Canadian soil scientist who worked for Agriculture and Agri-Food Canada (AAFC) from 1986 to 2015.
 Her research focused on soil fertility and crop nutrition, with particular emphasis on nutrient management practices for prairie agriculture.
 Her work contributed to the development of the Canadian “4R” nutrient stewardship framework, which promotes the application of nutrients from the right source, at the right rate, time, and place.
 In 2019 she was inducted into the Canadian Agricultural Hall of Fame, one of a small number of women recognized since its founding.

 Early life

 Grant grew up on a farm near Minnedosa in southwestern Manitoba.
 She developed an early interest in agriculture and participated in her local 4-H beef club.

 She completed her B.S.A.
 (1980), M.Sc.
 (1982), and Ph.D.
 (1986) in soil science at the University of Manitoba.
 She received several academic awards, including the University of Manitoba Gold Medal in Agriculture, the Alfred Rea Tucker Scholarship, an NSERC Graduate Scholarship, and a Potash and Phosphate Institute Fellowship.
 She was the first woman to earn a Ph.D. in soil science from the University of Manitoba.